River management teams drowning in work following cyclones

 Across the region, the estimated cost due to damage from the flooding events is nearly $18.5 million.

-All areas presenting an immediate high risk of flooding to communities and properties are being done as a priority before June 2023, with further remedial work to continue in the following two years.
+All areas presenting an immediate high risk of flooding to communities and properties have works being done as a priority before June 2023, with further remedial work to continue in the following two years.

 Up to a metre of silt was also removed from the surface of the berm on the downstream, south side of the bridge to improve the future flood capacity of the river within the town’s two stopbanks.

-The unseasonably wet summer caused extensive damage to multiple rivers and streams in the Coromandel Peninsula and Hauraki catchments and to a lesser extent in the lower Waikato/west coast region.
+The unseasonably wet summer caused extensive damage to multiple rivers and streams in the Coromandel Peninsula and Hauraki catchments and to a lesser extent in the lower Waikato/west coast.

-Cleaning up has been the immediate focus of the council’s river management teams, so removing trees from the rivers as they cause blockages that exacerbate damage, and realigning river channels.
+Cleaning up has been the immediate focus of the council’s river management teams, removing trees from the rivers as they cause blockages that exacerbate damage and realigning river channels.

 Coromandel catchments lead James Ferrier-Kerr says the events of the summer have culminated in the worst, most widespread damage he has experienced in his seven years working in river management on the peninsula.

-“A big part of the Coromandel story is the successive heavy rain events we’ve had in May, July, September, November, December, followed by [Cyclone] Hale, Auckland Anniversary weekend in January then Gabrielle for three days in February,” says James.
+“A big part of the Coromandel story are the successive heavy rain events we’ve had in May, July, September, November, December, followed by [Cyclone] Hale, Auckland Anniversary weekend in January then [Cyclone] Gabrielle for three days in February,” says James.

 James says the priority has been clearing obstructions to mitigate the flood and erosion risk before starting on erosion protection works.
-Logistics have been difficult on the peninsula with road closures.
+Logistics have been difficult on the peninsula due to road closures.

 “We estimate a further 12 months of remedial works.
 We have completed 34 out of 88 clearance jobs and landowners are still making contact.
-We’re spending days if not weeks on the same property.
-As an example, we cleared multiple obstructions over 3.6 kilometres from the Whenuakite River which took four weeks and there is a further 3.4 kilometres of the Whenuakite River that requires work.”
+We’re spending days, if not weeks, on the same property.
+As an example, we cleared multiple obstructions over 3.6 kilometres from the Whenuakite River, which took four weeks, and there are a further 3.4 kilometres of the Whenuakite River that require work.”

-In the Hauraki area, the flood management team have also been making their way along rivers - clearing obstacles and realigning channels.
+In the Hauraki area, the flood management team has also been making headway in clearing obstacles along rivers and realigning channels.

-“Basically, we’ve been working from the bottom of a river up, doing what needs to be done,” says Hayden of the Komata, Hikutaia and Pūriri rivers, also tributaries of the Waihou River, and the Kauaeranga River, which is the third-largest river system within the Waihou Valley Scheme.
+“Basically, we’ve been working from the bottom of a river up, doing what needs to be done,” McGregor says of the Komata, Hikutaia and Puriri rivers, also referring to tributaries of the Waihou River and the Kauaeranga River, which is the third-largest river system within the Waihou Valley Scheme.

 Along the Hikutaia River, many of the old poplars dropped their branches into the river so, as well as clearing the blockages, staff are coppicing the trees, with the timber being sold to help cover some costs.